Modelling stellar evolution in mass-transferring binaries and gravitational-wave progenitors with METISSE: Case study: Evolution of a binary system with SSE and METISSE in BSE

-For METISSE-MESA-SET1, RLOF starts at 7.47\,Myr during core helium burning at a similar primary mass and evolutionary phase as METISSE-POLS98.
-As the primary evolves beyond core helium burning to the AGB phase, the mass transfer becomes dynamically unstable (according to Equation~\ref{eq:qcrit}), and a CE forms around the binary.
-Following CE, the primary loses its envelope to form an 8.37\Msun{} naked helium star with a 6.18\Msun{} carbon-oxygen core that shortly afterwards collapses to form a 4.46\Msun{} BH.
-The secondary, now a 15.02\Msun{} main-sequence star, evolves and fills its Roche lobe at about 12.57\,Myr during core helium burning.
-The mass ratio of the binary again renders mass transfer unstable during the core helium burning phase and the system undergoes CE evolution.
-During the CE, the secondary loses its envelope to form a 4.40\Msun{} naked helium star and eventually forms a 1.35\Msun{} NS.
-The two CE episodes significantly reduce the separation, leaving a final separation between the two stars of just 25\Rsun{}.
-The end products, a BH and a NS in a tight binary, can eventually merge and can give rise to gravitational-wave emission.
+In the case of METISSE-MESA-SET1, as the primary evolves beyond core helium burning to the AGB phase, the mass transfer becomes dynamically unstable according to Equation~\ref{eq:qcrit}, and a common envelope (CE) forms around the binary.
+Following its CE evolution, the primary loses its envelope to form an 8.37\Msun{} naked helium star with a 6.18\Msun{} carbon-oxygen core that shortly afterwards collapses to form a 4.46\Msun{} BH.
+RLOF proceeds differently in case of METISSE-MESA-SET2 where mass transfer remains stable but ends and restarts multiple times due to changes in the stellar radius as the primary evolves beyond the HG to further stages of evolution.
+The primary finally ends its life in a supernova, forming an 11.43\Msun{} BH.
+Owing to a more massive helium core, RLOF in the case of METISSE-MESA-SET3 strips the primary of its hydrogen envelope.
+The primary becomes a naked helium star with a 10.80\Msun{} carbon-oxygen core and eventually ends its life as a 10.72\Msun{} BH.